Microchip-MPLAB-Harmony/csp_apps_pic32cx_mt/apps/qspi/qspi_read_write/readme.md

 ### Setting up [PIC32CXMTC Development Board](https://www.microchip.com/en-us/development-tool/EV58E84A)

-- Connect the Debug USB port on the board to the computer using a micro USB cable
+- Power on the board using a 12V power supply on J3
+- Attach a debugger to the SWD/JTAG port J20

 ### Setting up [PIC32CXMTG Evaluation Kit](https://www.microchip.com/en-us/development-tool/EV11K09A)

+- Power on the board using a 5V power supply on J17
 - Connect the Debug USB port on the board to the computer using a micro USB cable

 ### Setting up [PIC32CXMTSH Development Board](https://www.microchip.com/en-us/development-tool/PIC32CXMTSH-DB)

-- Connect the Debug USB port on the board to the computer using a micro USB cable
+- Power on the board using a 12V power supply on J3
+- Attach a debugger to the SWD/JTAG port J17

 ## Running the Application